 Neutral Wire and Ground

 Never connect the neutral and ground wires.
 This is incorrect and potentially hazardous.
-When you connect something into an outlet, the neutral becomes live because it completes the circuit.
+When you connect something to an outlet, the neutral becomes live because it completes the circuit.
 However, if something goes wrong and the neutral is disconnected, the device becomes unsafe.

 Voltage Between Hot and Ground